North Carolina State University Joins National Energy Innovation Hub, Boosting Battery Research

 In addition to Stanford, SLAC, and North Carolina State University, the other participating institutions in this project are the Army Research Laboratory; California State University, Long Beach; Florida A&M University/Florida State University’s College of Engineering; the University of Waterloo; Oregon State University; San Jose State University; U.S. Naval Research Laboratory; UCLA; UC-San Diego; UC-Santa Barbara; University of Maryland; and the University of Texas at Austin.

-NC State’s contributions, fueled by world-class researchers like Professor Augusyn and the generosity of supporters like Jake and Jennifer Hooks, poises the university to make a lasting impact on the development of next-generation batteries, propelling the university and its research community into a leading position on the global stage of energy innovation.
+NC State’s contributions, fueled by world-class researchers like Professor Augustyn and the generosity of supporters like Jake and Jennifer Hooks, poises the university to make a lasting impact on the development of next-generation batteries, propelling the university and its research community into a leading position on the global stage of energy innovation.